v-soyer/entairtainment-base-API/backend/README.md

 ```

 Then, you should ensure environment variables are available (via a .env file or by adding them in your docker-compose.yml file).
-The expected environment variable are:
+The expected environments variable are:

 ```
   NODE_ENV: string